moss-l/bhs-js-testing/boolean-simplification.md

 and `false` Booleans and expressions that evaluate to those values, Boolean expressions.

-Several of the problems in the JS 1-10 problem set involve Boolean expressions.
-The very first, as you may recall, asks for a function, `sleep_in`, that given two Boolean values, one saying whether it’s a weekday and the other saying whether we're on vacation, returns `true` if we can sleep in which we can do, according to the problem
-statement: “if it is not a weekday or we're on vacation” and otherwise `false`.

 But despite our intuitive familiarity with practical logic when it comes time to render these statements in code, many new programmers get lost in a maze of `if` statements and expressions that seem way